The Best of Mong Kok

 After a long day navigating the packed streets of MK, you may be in need of a beer come 5pm (or earlier…).
 The Ale Project is one of the only craft beer focused bars in Kowloon and has an extensive selection of beers and ales to choose from (local brews and selected imports).
 I also saw an array of tasty looking bar snacks and sandwiches coming from the kitchen, so it’s the perfect spot for lining your stomach and having a few before a big night out.

 Find it at 15 Hak Po Street, Mong Kok, Hong Kong.
-Closest MTR Exit – Mong Kok, Exit D2.
+Closest MTR Exit – Mong Kok

 For serious coffee fans, Knockbox is the place to come to help fuel your Mong Kok adventure.
-The team behind the cafe are truly passionate about coffee and want to show it off in its truest forms (so no syrups available here, girls!).
-On Friday nights, they even host a “coffee premiere” where local coffee enthusiasts gather and taste unlimited brewed coffee from 6.30 – 10pm.
+The team behind the cafe are truly passionate about coffee and want to show it off in its truest forms (so no syrups available here!).
+On Friday nights, it even hosts a “coffee premiere” where local coffee enthusiasts gather and taste unlimited brewed coffee from 6:30pm – 10pm.

 Find it at 21 Hak Po Street, Mong Kok, Hong Kong.
 Closest MTR Exit – Mong Kok, Exit E2.